nh-server/switch-guide/docs/extras/updating.md

 When a new version of Atmosphere releases, you can update Atmosphere by following these steps:

-1. Turn off your Nintendo Switch and plug your SD card in your computer.
+1. Turn off your Nintendo Switch and plug your microSD Card in your computer.
 2. Download the latest release of <a href="https://github.com/Atmosphere-NX/Atmosphere/releases" target="_blank">Atmosphere</a> (Download the `atmosphere-(version)-master-(version)+hbl-(version)+hbmenu-(version).zip` release of Atmosphere.)
-3. Copy *the contents of* the Atmosphere `.zip` file to the root of your SD card.
+3. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD Card.
     - If you are prompted to overwrite files, do so.
 4. (If your hekate is not on the latest version) Update hekate via the steps below
-5. Put your SD card back in your Switch and launch CFW.
+5. Put your microSD Card back in your Switch and launch CFW.

 ## Updating Hekate